 Since the usage of the Linux operating system has recently become more common than other operating systems among users and developers, our article is allocated to checking the free disk space in the Linux system to manage the disk space better and get the desired result from Linux system performance.

 Today, various graphical tools provide helpful information about the amount of disk usage in Linux, but not all tools can meet the needs of Linux desktop users.
 Therefore, the safest and easiest way to check the disk space is through the Linux command line, which provides users with all the information they need.

 The two commands, df and du are commands that provide users with comprehensive and helpful information about disks.
 In addition to displaying the information related to the amount of free space available on the mounted file systems, these commands can also obtain information about the amount of space occupied by each of the directories in each file system.
-Stay with us so that you can easily check free disk space in the Linux system.
+Stay with us so that you can easily check free disk space on Linux ubuntu and other distributions.